Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 “It is,” he said.
 “What’s the best thing about being in your mid twenties?”

-“I can still make mistakes and live with them,” she said, then bit her lip like she hadn’t meant to be that honest.
+“I can still make mistakes and live with them,” she said, then bit her lip.
 “And I’m not saying that I have…or will.”

 A shadow shifted near the doors.